 As part of the skilled and dynamic team running a community based agricultural amenity, your responsibility will be to manage (as a part of a small team) the production and sales of produce, as well as community interactions with the farm.
 Farm Educators will spend much of their day out in the fields, but will also be required to complete duties in the office.
-This position will be involved in every aspect of the amenity at which they work, but will specifically oversee certain areas (to be determined by management and team).
+This position will be involved in every aspect of the amenity at which they work, but will specifically oversee certain areas with a strong emphasis on sustainable, year-round vegetable production.

 • Coordinating with other Farm Educators to ensure successful growth, harvest and sales of crops

 • Planting, weeding, harvesting, washing, tending livestock, working with small equipment, etc

 • Plan and teach agricultural and/or cooking classes

 • Maintaining a disciplined and well-paced work environment